sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 ### Create User Account

 This endpoint creates a new edX user.
+It's possible to avoid the activation email sending using the `send_activation_email` set to "False"

 * URL: `/appsembler_api/v0/accounts/create`
 * Method: `POST`